Quantifying Indirect Gender Discrimination on Collaborative Platforms: Methods

-The GitHub Random Forest classification was moderately accurate $AUC=0.64$, which is lower than the the baseline model that contained gendered variables ($AUC=0.71$).
-The strength of Random Forest model is that can capture non-linear relationships between variables and enable intuitive ways to quantify variable importance \cite{Breiman2001, Strobl2008, parr2018beware}.
-In particular, we adopted a drop-feature importance method that re-runs the prediction without the "dropped" variable.
-Then, the importance of the variable is the difference between the overall accuracy of the model and the accuracy of the model built after dropping the variable.
+The GitHub Random Forest classification was moderately accurate ($AUC=0.64$), on Behance the accuracy was somewhat higher ($AUC=0.69$).
+A key strength of the Random Forest model is that it can capture nonlinear relationships between variables and enable intuitive ways to quantify the importance of variables \citep{Breiman2001, Strobl2008, parr2018beware}.